kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 ### Sec.
 B150.3   Requirement for noise map.

-\(a\) It is required that a current and complete noise exposure map and its supporting documentation as found in compliance with the applicable requirements by the FAA, per §150.21(c) be included in each noise compatibility program:
+\(a\) It is required that a current and complete noise exposure map and its supporting documentation as found in compliance with the applicable requirements by the FAA, per [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.21   Noise exposure maps and related descriptions.|§150.21]](c) be included in each noise compatibility program:

 \(1\) To identify existing and future noncompatible land uses, based on airport operation and off-airport land uses, which have generated the need to develop a program.

 \(2\) To identify changes in noncompatible uses to be derived from proposed program measures.

 \(b\) If the proposed noise compatibility program would yield maps differing from those previously submitted to FAA, the program shall be accompanied by appropriately revised maps.
 Such revisions must be prepared in accordance with the requirements of Sec.
-A150.101(e) of appendix A and will be accepted by FAA in accordance with §150.35(f).
+A150.101(e) of appendix A and will be accepted by FAA in accordance with [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.35   Determinations; publications; effectivity.|§150.35]](f).

 ### Sec.
 B150.5   Program standards.